 Published on eWeek

-Johnny Ghibril, Vice-President of Technology Solutions at B.Yond:
+Johnny Ghibril, VP of Technology Solutions at B.Yond:

-“In 2018, we will see the first true application of edge computing as it moves from a wireline to a wireless technology.
-Many operators will realize that the ROI from virtualizing their networks has failed to materialize due to increased operational complexity and poor architectural foundations.
+“In 2018, many operators will realize that the ROI from virtualizing their networks has failed to materialize due to increased operational complexity and poor architectural foundations.
 Operators will turn to AI to help solve these problems.
-We will continue to see more adoption of AI, with an increased focus on the cost saving benefit for network management, service assurance and operations.”
+In 2018, we will continue to see more adoption of AI, with an increased focus on the cost saving benefit for network management, service assurance and operations.”

 Continue reading here